CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/bao-point-2023/index.md

   average, respectively, and the M.Score has also been improved by 25.15%, 23.05%, 22.28%, and 11.05% on average, respectively.
-The results show that the IM_CPE can be combined with the existing key points extraction algorithms and the IM_CPE can significantly improve the performance of these key points algorithms.
+The results show that the IM_CPE can be combined with the existing key points extraction algorithms and the IM_CPE can significantly improve the performance of these key points algorithms.</div>
 tags:
 - camera pose estimation
 - image matching